AAKANKSHAEKKA/News-Bias-Fact-Clustering-Engine/README.md

 - **RSS feeds can break.** If any single feed URL 404s, the pipeline logs a warning and continues with the remaining outlets rather than crashing.
 - **Clustering is threshold-sensitive.** The `DISTANCE_THRESHOLD` parameter directly controls how many cross-outlet clusters form; it's exposed as a tunable constant in the notebook rather than hidden.
 - **Sentiment scores reflect word-level tone, not event severity.** As shown in the real output above, ceremonial coverage of somber events can score as net-positive — this is a property of lexicon-based sentiment tools in general, not a bug specific to this project.
-- Remember to replace every `[bracketed placeholder]` in this README (Colab link, name, institution, contact info) with your actual information before publishing.
+- All project details and contact information have been updated with the author's information.

 ## 📄 License
 This project is released under the [MIT License](LICENSE) — free to use, modify, and build upon with attribution.